timba307/jku-sky-LEDSpinner2/docs/info.md

 ## External hardware

-If the TinyTapeout Demo Board is used, just 1 additional set of dip-switches is needed for the bidirectional inputs (guess switches).
+If the TinyTapeout Demo Board is used, just one additional set of dip-switches is needed for the bidirectional inputs.
 If the demo board is not used, then two sets of dip-switches and a 7-segment display is needed.